 Controlling your cash flow is essential to optimizing cash levels.
 If your inflow isn’t available for your use – you have outstanding unpaid invoices or money is sitting in your cash registers – you may not have the liquidity your business needs.

-Your cash management system allows you to optimize your cash, creating better liquidity.
+Your cash management system allows you to optimize your cash levels, creating better liquidity.

 A good example is your store float.
 If you’re unsure what your inflows will look like for the day, you might set the float higher than you need to.
 That money then sits in your petty cash fund or smart safe, when it could be paying down debts or sitting in a deposit account earning interest.